Manu Raju: Career

 Raju first started working on the assignment desk at WMTV in Madison, Wisconsin, before moving to Washington, D.C. in 2002.
 There, he took a job with Inside Washington Publishers, covering environmental policy.
 He later worked for Congressional Quarterly, The Hill, and Politico, where he reported for seven years before joining CNN in September 2015.
 Before joining CNN, Raju was a regular guest on many networks and programs, including NBC's Meet the Press and CBS' Face the Nation.
 When he was hired by CNN, Erik Wemple of The Washington Post called the move a "towering get" for the network.

 Raju has developed a reputation for finding out what politicians are discussing behind the scenes, and broke major stories during the 2013 government shutdown and during Senate Minority Leader Mitch McConnell's high-profile reelection race in 2014.
-Raju broke a story about how McConnell’s opponent appeared to be getting an illegal campaign bus from her father, who was later sentenced to prison for campaign finance violations.
+Raju broke a story about how McConnell's opponent Alison Lundergan Grimes appeared to be getting an illegal campaign bus from her father, who was later sentenced to prison for campaign finance violations.

-In 2016 for CNN, Raju was the network's lead correspondent covering Sen. Marco Rubio's presidential campaign, covered extensively the GOP establishment's struggle with Donald Trump and broke big news in high-profile Senate races, including in New Hampshire.
+In 2016 for CNN, Raju was the network's lead correspondent covering Senator Marco Rubio's presidential campaign.
+He extensively covered the GOP establishment's struggle with Donald Trump and broke big news in high-profile Senate races, including in New Hampshire.

 In 2017, Raju was featured on the cover of India Abroad newspaper, which dubbed him the "King of the Hill" for his reporting on key decision-makers in the United States and on Capitol Hill.
 "Raju excels at that inside-the-room reporting," a former Politico editor was quoted as saying.
 The article called Raju "one of the very few Indian American journalists in such a prominent position in the mainstream media."